 Most of Atikaki Provincial Wilderness Park lies east of Kautunigan Lake.
-West of the lake the park is reduced to three narrow river corridors with one-to-two-kilometer strips of land on each side as the rivers – the Pigeon, the Leyond, and the Bloodvein – make their way to Lake Winnipeg.
+West of the lake, the Park is reduced to three narrow river corridors with one-to-two-kilometer strips of land on each side as the rivers – the Pigeon, the Leyond, and the Bloodvein – make their way to Lake Winnipeg.
 None of the corridors goes right to Lake Winnipeg itself; the Bloodvein corridor ends where the new bridge crosses the river about 10 kilometers east of the Bloodvein First Nation village.

 Day 12 would mark the first of five days we spent paddling this final stretch of the Bloodvein.
-Still to come were some scenic sets of falls and rapids and the best campsites of the entire trip!
+Still to come were some scenic sets of falls and rapids and the best campsites of the trip!
 While there were times when we thought that we were paddling on the prairies and not the Canadian Shield, we continued to enjoy the river and its many twists and turns – and a whole bunch of rapids yet to come – as the day’s maps below illustrate.

 DAY 12 BASICS: